fun-redoc/AoC2024/README.md

 ##### Observations
 + the algorithm of choice is backtracking (BFS)### Day 23
 + this time used tabulation from dynamic progrmming
++ main Idea for Part 2 is moving a tabulated circle (square) around every element of the shortest path and checking if there is a cheat which meets the criteria within that circle.

 ### Day 22